carla-simulator/carla/Docs/connecting_the_client.md

 <h4>Running other examples</h4>

-The other scripts present in the _"PythonClient"_ folder run in a similar fashion.
+The other scripts present in the _"Deprecated/PythonClient"_ folder run in a similar fashion.
 We recommend now launching _"manual_control.py"_ for a GUI interface implemented with PyGame.